Posted by adam on , 11:11 amAugust 15th, 2019See all articles in Jewellery

-Before you start prioritising the 4Cs, you got to know what your girl actually likes about a diamond.
-If she like big one, go for a diamond with big carat weight but with poorer quality in terms of colour, cut or clarity.
+Before you start looking at styles, it helps to know what your partner actually likes when it comes to diamonds.
+If she’s likely to want a larger diamond, go for a ring with a larger carat weight, bearing in mind that you may have to compromise in terms of colour, cut or clarity in order to avoid going over budget.
 If she likes the brilliance of a diamond and doesn’t mind the size, choose one with excellent cut and clarity.
-Whichever the case is, prioritizing the 4Cs will give you a better idea of what diamonds will suit her taste as well as your budget.
+Knowing this will give you a better idea of what diamonds will suit her taste as well as your budget.

 3. Do a price research

-With your list, do some price research.
+With this information to hand, do some price research.
 Based on your list, you should have a rough estimate of the market price of the diamond you are looking for.
-If the price is out of your budget, try going for a grade lower than your expectation and you may eventually find one that suits you well.
+If the prices are consistently out of your budget, try going for a grade lower than your expectation and you may eventually find one that suits you well.